Diimsch/tablecube/src/frontend/README.md

-# frontend

-A new Flutter project.
+##Frontend

+### Requirements
+    - nodeJS
+    - flutter

-## Getting Started
+### Getting Started

-This project is a starting point for a Flutter application.

-Please install flutter to run this app.
-Then:
-    Install depandencies:
-    - flutter pub get
+1. RUN flutter pub get
-    and run flutter application:
-    - flutter run
+2. RUN flutter run

 If flutter detects multiple devices on your system, you have to decide where you want to open the application.
-Every action in code will be hotfixed while saving.
+Every action in code will be hotfixed while saving when you use VSC Debugger an on console with press on 'R'.

+### Build

+Build Android:
+    - flutter build apk
+Build Web:
+    - flutter build web
+Build IOS (only on MAC):
+    - flutter build ios